tomkob9999/deterministic_regressor/README.md

 - DNF FALSE: The logic expression is derived for false judgements.
 This is less aggressive to judge as true than TRUE.
 - DNF UNION: The combination of TRUE and FALSE.
 This is most aggressive to judge as true.

 Here is the aggressiveness to judge as true.
+The less aggress, the higher confidence level the DNF CLAUSES are, yet they are less eager to mark as true.

 DNF COMMON < DNF FALSE < DNF TRUE < DNF UNION